Sanctuary (Faulkner novel): Plot summary

 Gowan wakes the next morning to discover that he's missed Temple's train.
-He speeds to the next town to intercept it, meeting Temple in Taylor, and convincing her to ride with him to Starkville—a violation of the university's rules for young women.
+He speeds to the next town to intercept it, meeting Temple in Taylor, and persuading her to ride with him to Starkville—a violation of the university's rules for young women.
 On the way, Gowan, still drunk, and an obvious alcoholic, decides to stop at the Goodwin place to find more moonshine.
 He crashes his car into a tree that Popeye had felled across the drive in case of a police raid.
 Popeye and Tommy, a good-natured "halfwit" who works for Goodwin, happen to be nearby when the accident happens, and take Temple and Gowan back to the old mansion.
 Temple is terrified, both by Gowan's behavior and by the strange people and circumstances into which he has brought her.
 Upon arriving at the Goodwin place, she meets Goodwin's common-law wife, Ruby, who advises her to leave before nightfall.
 Gowan is given more liquor to drink.

 After nightfall, Goodwin returns home and is upset to find Gowan and Temple staying there.
 All the men continue to drink; Gowan and Van, a member of Goodwin's bootlegging crew, argue and provoke each other.
 Van makes crude advances toward Temple, rousing in the drunken Gowan a sense that he needs to protect Temple's honor.
 By this point, Temple is deeply distressed.
 She is apprehensive of the bootleggers, truant from school, and afraid of being discovered for fear of her family's disapproval.
 She is condescending, which angers Popeye, and tries to hold court in the room where the men are drinking despite Ruby's advice that she stay away from them.
 After being harassed, Temple finds a bedroom in which to hide.
 Gowan and Van finally fight, and Gowan is knocked out.
 The other men carry him into the room where Temple is cowering and throw him on the bed.
 Ruby and Tommy keep the men, including Popeye, from bothering Temple.
 Finally, the men leave on a whiskey run in the middle of the night.

 The next morning, Gowan wakes and silently leaves the house, abandoning Temple.
 Tommy, who dislikes and fears Goodwin's other men, hides Temple in a corn crib in the barn.
 But Popeye, who has obviously been devising a scheme, soon discovers them there.
 He murders Tommy with a gunshot to the back of the head and then proceeds to rape Temple with a corncob.
 Afterward, he puts her in his car and drives to Memphis, Tennessee, where he has connections in the criminal underworld.